-The Siler Yard: Arts+Creativity Center began in 2012 when Creative Santa Fe engaged with Artspace to investigate the possibility of an affordable live/work rental project in Santa Fe.
+In 2012, Creative Santa Fe engaged with Artspace to investigate the possibility of an affordable live/work rental project in Santa Fe, which would become Siler Yard: Arts + Creativity Center.
 The Artspace Market Study paved the way for an analysis of potential sites for Siler Yard, which identified a portion of the 53 acres of city-owned land near 1218 Siler Road as the best fit.
-In 2013 New Mexico Inter-Faith Housing joined the project team to serve as the lead developer and applicant for affordable housing development funding.
-In August of 2015 the project was awarded a prestigious “Our Town” planning grant from the National Endowment for the Arts.
-In April of 2016 the City of Santa Fe agreed to donate five acres of land to the project on Siler Road.
+New Mexico Inter-Faith Housing joined the project team in 2014 to serve as lead developer and applicant for affordable housing development funding, and continues to lead the project through its final stages of development.

 Donations to this project are still eligible for $0.50/dollar tax credits from the State of New Mexico!
 The tax credit expires on February 28, 2022.
 You can contribute via the project website.